telprotocol/telprotocol/README.md

 # What is Telprotocol?

-Telprotocol is building a layer of decentralized communication networks.
+Telprotocol is a decentralized communication network based on SIP-Protocol.
 It can be used for dialing telephone, text message service, video calling .

 The architecture of telprotocol is a peer-to-peer protocol architecture.
 The core data is stored in the chain as NFT.
 Telprotocol supports multiple chains and cross-chain transfers, and users can also use it on ethereum, arbitrum, optimism, zksync, etc .